cypress-io/cypress-docker-images/factory/README.md

 * Smaller docker sizes especially when not including unused browsers.
 * Easily test multiple browser versions.
 * Reduced maintenance and pull requests for the cypress-docker repo.
-* Ability to offer more variations of docker containers at low cost.
+* Ability for Cypress to offer more variations of docker containers at low cost.

 ## API